CyberDataLab/COnVIDa-lib/lib/README.md

 * **MoMo**: Information about the [mortality monitoring system](https://momo.isciii.es/public/momo/dashboard/momo_dashboard.html) handled by the Instituto de Salud Carlos III.

-* **AEMET**: Information about meteorological data stemming from the AEMET ([Agencia Estatal de Meteorología](https://opendata.aemet.es/)). **IMPORTANT**: To use this Data Source, it is required an [API KEY](https://opendata.aemet.es/centrodedescargas/altaUsuario) which should be then placed in the [Data Sources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json).
+* **AEMET**: Information about meteorological data stemming from the AEMET ([Agencia Estatal de Meteorología](https://opendata.aemet.es/)). **IMPORTANT**: To use this Data Source, an [API KEY](https://opendata.aemet.es/centrodedescargas/altaUsuario) is required, which should be then placed in the [Data Sources configuration file](https://github.com/CyberDataLab/COnVIDa-lib/blob/master/lib/datasources/config/data-sources-config.json).

 ### Data Item
-Low-grain resource which codifies a specific piece of information and belongs to one of the aforementioned _Data Sources_.
-In the following, the implemented data items are listed by data source:
+A Data Item is a low-grain resource which codifies a specific piece of information and belongs to one of the aforementioned _Data Sources_.
+Next, the data items currently implemented are listed by data source:

 * **COVID19**: recovered, cases, PCR confirmed, test confirmed, deaths, hospitalized and ICU.